halfline/pybindlib/README.md

 # pybindlib
 Generate Python ctypes bindings from shared libraries.

 A tool to help generate Python ctypes bindings from shared libraries.
+It reads DWARF debug information from library files to understand C structures and types, then generates equivalent Python classes.

+## Features

+- Reads DWARF debug information to understand C types and structures
+- Generates Python ctypes classes that match the C structures
+- Handles complex type relationships and dependencies
+- Creates proper Python modules with types, symbols, and constants submodules
+- Provides clean imports like `from mylib.types import MyStruct`

 ## Requirements